The Joint Strategic Needs Assessment identifies key issues affecting the health and wellbeing of our residents, both now and in the future.

 We want children in the borough to start school healthy and ready to learn.
-We measure school readiness at the end of reception year using the early years foundation stage profile.
+See the work we're doing on

 What is school readiness?

-Too many children, especially those from poorer backgrounds, have low levels of communication, language, literacy and maths skills.
-Studies show that gaps in achievement between the poorest and wealthiest children are already established by the age of 5.
+Too many children, especially those from poorer backgrounds, lack key skills of communication, language, literacy and mathematics when they start school.
+Gaps in achievement between the poorest and better-off children are often established by the age of 5.

 Statistics on school readiness

 Public Health England (PHE) - Early years health profiles - PHE produces a number of reports and resources on child and maternal health which can be accessed through their data and analysis tools portal.
-These profiles include data on health that contribute towards children being ready for school
+These profiles include data on health that contribute towards children being ready for school.

 Early years foundation stage attainment data - statistics on early years foundation stage profile assessments including breakdowns by pupil characteristics.

 Guidance on school readiness

 National Institute for Health and Care Excellence (NICE) guidance - the social and emotional wellbeing: early years guidance covers support for the social and emotional wellbeing of vulnerable children under 5 through home visiting, childcare and early education.

 Public Health England (PHE) – giving every child the best start in life guidance - PHE produced this guidance aimed at increasing the proportion of children who are ready to learn at 2 and ready for school at age 5.
 It includes information on the importance of early years and the role that health professionals play in getting children ready for school.